 Dance Mogul: What was your ambition for going to the Missy Elliot audition?

-Dance Mogul: Where there alot of people when you got there?
+Dance Mogul: Were there a lot of people when you got there?

 Dance Mogul: What was the process like?